 A PERSON LIVING WITH HS, SHARED

-Ms. Pat Coutts (Ontario), Ralph George (Ontario), Danielle Marcoux (Quebec), Elizabeth O’Brien (Quebec), Simon Wong (British Columbia), Dr. Helene Veillette (Quebec), Rochelle Tonkin (Alberta), Raed Alhusayen (Ontario), Lauren Lam (Alberta), Hermenio Limo (Ontario)
+Pat Coutts (Ontario), Ralph George (Ontario), Danielle Marcoux (Quebec), Simon Wong (British Columbia), Helene Veillette (Quebec), Rochelle Tonkin (Alberta), Raed Alhusayen (Ontario), Marni Wiseman (Manitoba), Jessica Asgarpour (Ontario), Lima Hermenio (Ontario)

 Proud Supporters